-Join John Nack for an in-depth discussion in this video Understanding the three views (Assistant, Photos, and Collections), part of Tips and Tricks for Google Photos.
+Join John Nack for an in-depth discussion in this video Understanding the three views (Assistant, Photos, and Collections), part of Google Photos Tips and Tricks.

 - So now let's jump in and actually look at Google Photos.
 The first thing you want to understand is how the product is set up.
 There are three main views you should know about.
 One, of course, is the photos view, which is where you see all your photos and movies that you've synchronized from all your devices.
 The second is the Collections view, which is where you see all your albums, as well as any movies or stories that you've saved.
 And the third is the Assistant, where you get status notifications and you find any creations that Photos has made for you.
 So, now let's go ahead and take a look.
 So, in the upper left corner, I'm going to go ahead and tap the menu icon, and you can see, here are the three views that I mentioned: Assistant, Photos and Collections.